Hire Me

 As a kid I got really into Minecraft, building elaborate redstone creationsMy favorite was probably my fuel-less autosmelter, capable of smelting 1 item per tick with less than 2 seconds of latency from input to output.
 (This is common nowadays, but this was years ago, before Scicraft made theirs.) and reporting so many bugs on their bug tracker that Mojang invited me to join the triage team.
 I also frequented a large multiplayer server called ThingHunter, and completely broke their economic system; I made so much in-game currency via arbitrage that they thought I must have hacked the currency plugin and banned me until I explained what happened.For a very similar story, see Alice Mazzy's excellent Playing to Win.

-In my teens I moved away from Minecraft and started playing Magic: The Gathering, particularly drawn to its incredibly complex 200-page rulebook and its surprisingly professional judge community.
-I quickly become one of the best in the world at knowledge of the rulebook, and for a few years I made a living as a professional judge on their Grand Prix circuit, where I also met my future partner.
-I started vending Magic cards in that time as well, through which I was able to buy a house in BC with said partner.
+In my teens I moved away from Minecraft and started playing Magic: The Gathering, particularly drawn to its incredibly complex 200-page rulebook and its professional judge community.
+I quickly become one of the best in the world at knowledge of the rulebook, and for a few years I made a living as a professional judge on their Grand Prix circuit, where I also met my current partner.
+I started vending Magic cards in that time as well, through which we were able to buy a house in BC.
 A little while later, I discovered the misprint community; a fascinating collecting niche that resulting in me learning all about offset lithography in order to understand and authenticate misprints.

 As Covid hit and Wizards of the Coast scaled back on Magic events, I discovered Manifold Markets, joining just a few months after the site first launched.
 I absolutely loved the culture of intellectual curiosity combined with hard empiricism that we fostered there, and I was appointed a site moderator as soon as the position came to exist.
 I couldn't possibly describe all of the weird stuff we got up to there; I think my favorite was the hybrid code golf/open-source game theory tournament I organized, pitting 62 human-written computer programs against each other for a prize in the site currency.
 I maintained 1st place on the global Manifold forecasting leaderboard for many months, and 1st place on the question creation leaderboard for several years after that.